troncosomath/NLP-Specialization/README.md

 For more information see https://www.coursera.org/learn/probabilistic-models-in-nlp

+## Course 3: Natural Language Processing with Sequence Models

+The course is divided into 3 weeks.
+Each week focus on a different core topic which are listed below
+- Classification using Deep Neural Networks and N-grams vs Sequence Models
+- LSTMs and Named Entity Recognition
+- Siamese Networks

+For more information see https://www.coursera.org/learn/sequence-models-in-nlp

 # Disclaimer
 I recognize the time people spend on building intuition, understanding new concepts and hand-on material.
 The material uploaded here are only for reference.